 - Organ meats

-- Fermented foods that don’t contain dairy.
+- Fermented and probiotic-rich foods that don’t contain dairy products.
 Examples include kombucha, pickled vegetables, sauerkraut, kimchi, and non-dairy kefir.

 - Sweet potatoes